Class PlanarImage

 Key of a property defining the resolutions of sample values in each band.
 This property is recommended for images having sample values as floating point numbers.
 For example if sample values were computed by value = integer × scale factor, then the resolution is the scale factor.
 This information can be used for choosing the number of fraction digits to show when writing sample values in text format.

 Values should be instances of double[].
 The array length should be the number of bands.
 This property may be computed automatically during conversions from integer values to floating point values.
+Values should be strictly positive and finite but may be Double.NaN if this information is unknown for a band.

 See Also: